qll/autoCSP/README.md

 rewriting of eval-like constructs is only rudimentary and will only be able to rewrite them in the case they are used to parse JSON.

+**This project is not maintained and is merely a proof of concept.**

 Abstract
 ========
 > As the Internet gains wide adoption, the World Wide Web becomes one of the